satishbabariya/resty/README.md

 ## License

-SwiftyContacts is available under the MIT license.
+Resty is available under the MIT license.
 See the LICENSE file for more info.